developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 1. Download the “`CustomKeyboardDesignerUtility.exe`” onto the target Windows system.
 2. Double-click `.exe` file to run the installer.
+3. Follow prompts presented by the installer.

-3. Enterprise Keyboard Designer launches automatically after installation.
+**Enterprise Keyboard Designer launches automatically when installation completes successfully**.

 -----